Psychopathy

 Best introduction on the topic possible.

-She also credits her PHD students which is always admirable.
+She also credits her PHD students.

 Se ha producido un error.
 Vuelve a intentarlo dentro de unos minutos.